ihaxolotl/kernel-watcher/README.md

 This struct has pointers to general purpose registers used in system calls.

 In kernel versions prior to 4.17.0, arguments are passed directly to each function that handles system calls.
-Analogous to how we invoke system calls with prototypes defined in <unistd.h>.
+This is analogous to how we invoke system calls with prototypes defined in <unistd.h>.

 ### System Calls
 Every program that gets executed fires off numerous system calls.